Arts Practices for Inclusion in Sri Lanka

-As a first step to talk to organisations and open this dialogue about Arts Practices for Inclusion (API), we are hosting webinars for particular organizations to explore synergies.
+As a first step to talk to organisations and open this dialogue about Arts Practices for Inclusion (API), we hosted webinars for particular organizations to explore synergies.
 In these free webinars, we will be showcasing API’s highlights and how organisations in Sri Lanka can benefit from the same.
 We would also be talking about the API Introductory Course and its offering during the webinar.

 The first webinar was offered for the Eastern Self-Reliant Community Awakening Organisation (ESCO) in Sri Lanka, which has been working on implementing development activities for the past 18 years in the eastern province of Batticaloa, Trincomallee, and Ampara, in Sri Lanka, and it has been committed to rebuilding the lives of children and their families affected by the war & conflict.
 The webinar took place on 19th September, 2022.